Planning for VELOS Guide Source |

 syscon-1-active(config)# system diagnostics ihealth config

-System Settings -> Configuration Backup¶
+System Settings -> Configuration Backup

 You may backup the confd configuration databases for the system controller via the webUI.
 The backups can then be copied off-box using the file utilities webUI option.
 Currently the webUI does not support the restoration of confd backups, this must be done via the CLI or API.

-System Settings -> Licensing¶
+System Settings -> Licensing

 Licensing for the VELOS system is handled at the chassis level.
-This is similar to how VIPRION licensing is handled, where the system is licensed once, and all subsystems inherit their licensing from the chassis.
+This is like how VIPRION licensing is handled, where the system is licensed once, and all subsystems inherit their licensing from the chassis.
 With VELOS licensing is applied at the system controller and all chassis partitions and tenants will inherit their licenses from the base system.
 There is no need to add-on license for MAX SSL/Compression or for tenancy.
 This is different than VIPRION where there was an extra charge for virtualization/vCMP and in some cases for MAX SSL/Compression.
 For VELOS these are included in the base license at no extra cost.

 Licenses can be applied via CLI, webUI, or API.
 A base registration key and optional add-on keys are needed, and it follows the same manual or automatic licensing capabilities of other BIG-IP systems.

-System Settings -> Software Install Status¶
+System Settings -> Software Install Status

 The System Settings -> Software Install Status is used to verify and observe software updates of the system controllers and the chassis partitions.
 You can view the various stages of the install process.

-System Settings -> General¶
+System Settings -> General

 The System Settings > General page allows you to configure Appliance mode for the system controllers.
 Appliance mode is a security feature where all root and bash shell access are disabled.
 A user will only be able to utilize the F5OS CLI when Appliance mode is enabled.
 The page also displays the Systems Operation and Status which includes the Base OS and Service Versions currently running on the system controllers as well as the chassis partitions.
 You can also configure the system hostname, and as of F5OS-C 1.4.0 and later a Login Banner and Message of the Day MOTD Banner are supported.

-User Management -> Auth Settings¶
+User Management -> Auth Settings

 Each layer of F5OS has its own user and authentication management.
 This allows for a separate set of users that have access to the system controllers, and each chassis partition.
 You may define local users and/or remote authentication via LDAP, RADIUS, or TACACS+.

-User Management -> Server Groups¶
+User Management -> Server Groups

 You may define Server Groups which are collections of remote auth servers that the VELOS platform layer will use to authenticate against.
 LDAP, RADIUS, and TACACS+ are supported.
 For LDAP you may choose to authenticate of TCP or SSL.
 You can configure the remote host’s IP address and port.

-User Management -> Users¶
+User Management -> Users

 Local Users may be defined, passwords set or changed, and then assigned to specific roles (Admin or Operator).
 An account may also be locked, and that may be changed here.